mariamwehbi/project-c-deep-search-agent/README.md

 - Attempts to locate authoritative URLs for each strategy.
 - Search behavior is pluggable:
-  - Tavily search when available.
+  - Uses SerpAPI as the primary search provider to locate authoritative URLs for each strategy.
   - Optional Firecrawl search.
   - Deterministic placeholder URLs (`example.com/...`) when external APIs fail.
 - This ensures the workflow remains fully functional even under rate limits or API key restrictions.